ItzBearzy/Gilded-RP-Rules/Gilded RP Rules.md

 - Multiple businesses may be owned by a family or a group, each with their own unique owners per business.

+# Multi Job Rules

+- You cannot have two jobs that earn a government paycheck, maximum 2 jobs per character

+- Do not complete your own supply chains, ie. blacksmiths should go to a carpenter for supplies instead of using multijob to craft both carpenter and blacksmith items.

 # Gilded RP Animal PED Rules:
 # General rules: